by Meg Donahue

 So here’s the thing about changing the way you eat; it’s about way more than just food.
 If it were only food, it wouldn’t be so hard, right?
 Not even going into all the addictive qualities of processed foods, foods, particularly unhealthy ones, are often rooted in so many of our traditions, holidays, and family memories.

 The short answer: yes!
 You definitely can have a great whole food plant-based Halloween.
-It just takes some adjusting and some planning.
+Just like travelling plant-based, it just takes some adjusting and some planning.
 Here are three tips for staying sane and healthy as you embark on your first WFPB Halloween.

 1. Get creative with your treats